lucasdillmann/nginx-ignition/README.md

 Please note that in its default configuration the app will start using an embedded SQLite database.
 While this is fine for testing and some experiments, is not recommended for a long-term scenario.
 For that, please refer to the configuration section below to use PostgreSQL instead.

+### Installing or running locally on a Linux or macOS machine

+To install nginx ignition locally on your machine/server, download the ZIP file for your OS and arch (amd64/arm64) from the latest version on the [releases page](https://github.com/lucasdillmann/nginx-ignition/releases).
+An instructions file is available inside the zip that will guide you through the installation process for your OS.

 ## Migrating from 1.x to 2.0.0